 Balconies and decks less than 30 inches above grade shall be solidly floored without gaps and shall be fire-protected on the underside as required by this Section.
-In lieu of fire protection, such balconies and decks may be enclosed from floor surface to grade in the manner prescribed for exterior walls in subsection 607.2.2 of this Section.

-4. Combustible exterior columns directly supporting roofs, stairs, balconies, and decks may be size $4 \times 4$ or larger.
-Columns and beams supporting interior floor loads may be size $6 \times 6$ or larger.

-607.2.5 VENTILATION OPENINGS.
-Attic or foundation ventilation opening or louvers shall not be located at or within 18", measure vertically, of eaves or rakes, soffits, balconies, decks, or similar exterior overhangs which may be directly exposed to a fire in adjacent hazardous grass or brush areas:--

-607.3 WAIVER OF REQUIREMENTS.
+In lieu of fire protection, such balconies and decks may be applicated from floor surface to - gaps and shall be fire-protected on the underside as required by this Section.
+In lieu of fire protection, such balconies and decks may be enclosed from floor surface to grade in the manner prescribed for exterior walls in subsection 607.2.2 of this Section. - 4.
+Combustible exterior columns directly supporting roofs, stairs, balconies, and decks may be size 4 x 4 or larger.
+Columns and beams supporting interior floor loads may be size 6 x 6 or larger. - 607.2.5 VENTILATION OPENINGS.
+Attic or foundation ventilation opening or louvers shall not be located at or within 18", measure vertically, of eaves or rakes, soffits, balconies, decks, or similar exterior overhangs which may be directly exposed to a fire in adjacent hazardous grass or brush areas. - 607.3 WAIVER OF REQUIREMENTS.
 The Building Official may waive the requirements of UBC 607.2.1 through 607.2.5 above, in whole or in part, for specific construction projects within the High Fire Hazard Area when such waiver is approved by an authorized representative of the Ventura County Fire Protection District, based upon site conditions which justify a reduction in fire resistance.

+lawn in Awardin Sanken an Sanken West between it is an it is a fine of the A John to the Control of the Sanken of the Sanken and Awardin Awardin Awardin and Sanken and Sanken and Sanken a Sanken and the Sanken of the Sanken and Awardin Awardin Awardin and Sanken and Sanken and Sanken and Sanken an John to the Sanken and Sanken and the second of the second o